 Given the increasing challenges associated with coastal agriculture, the use of biochar presents a promising approach to improving zucchini growth and resilience in these environments.
 However, despite the existing body of research on biochar’s benefits, there is a need for more targeted studies that specifically examine its influence on zucchini growth and flowering dynamics.
 This study aims to address this gap by evaluating the effects of biochar application on key growth parameters, including leaf number, petiole length, stem length and biomass accumulation, as well as reproductive traits such as the number of male and female flowers.

 By assessing different biochar treatment levels, this research seeks to provide valuable insights into optimizing zucchini cultivation in saline-prone coastal agroecosystems.
-It is hypothesized that biochar application will enhance zucchini growth and flowering by improving soil conditions and increasing nutrient availability.
-The findings of this study will contribute to a deeper understanding of biochar’s role in sustainable agriculture and offer practical recommendations for farmers seeking to improve crop productivity in challenging coastal environments.
+It is hypothesized that biochar application enhance zucchini growth and flowering by improving soil conditions and increasing nutrient availability.
+The findings of this study contribute to a deeper understanding of biochar’s role in sustainable agriculture and offer practical recommendations for farmers seeking to improve crop productivity in challenging coastal environments.

 2.0 Materials and methods